-Even amidst up-and-down performances this season, the 49ers still break records

-By Ethan Huynh

-Following a heartbreaking loss to the eventual Super Bowl runner-up Philadelphia Eagles in last year's NFC championship game, the San Francisco 49ers are back and are 6-3 halfway through the season.

-The 49ers'

-explosive offense is led by

-quarterback Brock Purdy and running

-back Christian McCaffrey, both of

-whom broke franchise records just

-four weeks into the season.

-Drafted in 2022, Purdy

-was taken with the very last

-pick, also known as the

-"Mr. Irrelevant" pick.
-Since

-then, he has risen from

-a third-string option to

-an elite starter in just

-one season, donning

-and embracing the

-a third-string option to

-an elite starter in just

-one season, donning

-and embracing the

-nickname of the pick.
+The 49ers' explosive offense is led by quarterback Brock Purdy and running back Christian McCaffrey, both of whom broke franchise records just four weeks into the season.
+Drafted in 2022, Purdy was taken with the very last pick, also known as the "Mr. Irrelevant" pick.
+Since then, he has risen from a third-string option to an elite starter in just one season, donning and embracing the nickname of the pick.
 On Oct.
-I during a

-matchup against the

-Arizona Cardinals, Purdy

-added another feat

-to his already remarkable NFL resume: he broke the 49ers' franchise record for the highest completion rate in a game with 95.2%, meaning he completed 95.2% of passes he threw.
-Purdy significantly surpassed the former record of 90%, held by the all-time great Steve Young.

-Besides Purdy, the 49ers offense has been firing on all cylinders.
+I during a matchup against the Arizona Cardinals, Purdy added another feat Photo by Ezra Shaw firing on all cylinders.
 The team acquired star running back Christian McCaffrey in a trade last season, and he has become a monumental asset to the team.
 In the same game against the Cardinals, McCaffrey also broke the franchise's record for consecutive games with a touchdown with 13.
 The record was formerly held by NFL legend Jerry Rice.
 As the season progressed, McCaffrey continued his touchdown streak to 17 games, tying the NFL all-time record.
 Late in a matchup on Nov.
 12 against the Jacksonville Jaguars, McCaffrey was yet to score.
 Despite holding a dominant 34-3 lead with five minutes left, the Niners opted to play McCaffrey in hopes that he could break the record.
 Unfortunately, things didn't go his way and he failed to reach the end zone on four attempts from within the ten-yard line.
 The Niners went on to win the game, and McCaffrey is now one of two holders for the all-time touchdown streak record.
 "All those features in one QB?
 It doesn't seem possible.
 Unless you've watched Purdy play for these past two seasons, and especially the last few weeks." - Tim Kawakami from The Athletic on Purdy's bold and daring throw choices, highlighted by the 66-yard touchdown to tight end George Kittle.
+RUN-C.M.C McCaffrey runs with the ball during a game against the Kansas City Chiefs last year.